github-xiaogang/woodpecker/usage.md

 Reason: image not found**

 <br/>
-Please drag WoodPeckeriOS.framework to `Build Phases -> Embed Framworks`.
+Please drag WoodPeckeriOS.xcframework to `Build Phases -> Embed Framworks`, then select Embed & Sign.

 <img src="/assets/img/embedframework.png"/>
 <br/>
 > **Mac client is always "waiting connect"**

 1. please ensure mac and app are in the same wifi.
-2. please ensure WoodPeckeriOS.framework was the latest version.
+2. please ensure WoodPeckeriOS.xcframework was the latest version.
 3. connect to mac client manually, long press your iOS app's screen with two fingers, you'll see the connection page, try search and connect to your mac client.
 4. If it still doesn't work, <a href="/contact.html">click here</a>.